 Slack is used by teams of all sizes to bring information and people together.
 It’s designed to let you and your team collaborate on projects, communicate freely with one another, and coordinate the work of many individuals in a transparent and purposeful way.

-- Launch a project channel in Slack
+- How to move a project into Slack

 With Slack, people work together and collaborate online as easily as they do in person.
 Public and private channels and direct messages offer different ways to post and share information in Slack—and clear reasons for why you might use one over the other.

-The conversation spaces inside Slack
+The types of conversations inside Slack

 There are three types of conversations in Slack, and collectively they’re flexible enough for any type of discussion you might have.

 Direct messages are 1:1 chats that are essential for getting quick questions answered.
 They’re akin to a talk two people might have in a small room and they work best for focused, private conversations without having to meet in person.

 Meanwhile, a group DM, which can include up to nine people, is like a hallway conversation among colleagues.
 You might start a group DM for a one-off task, but if the conversation is something you find yourself repeatedly returning to, it’s likely better served as a channel that you can name, easily find, and search later.